jordytje1/discord-bot-gui/README.md

 # discord-bot-gui
-Easy dashboard to monitor and control your discord bot.
+A dashboard to monitor and control your discord bot.